 Joe owns a photo studio.
 A fire destroys all of his negatives, cameras and frames, including the artwork he has for sale.
 BPP helps Joe pay to replace his photographs, inventory and equipment.

 Lisa owns a hair salon.
 The building is broken into and all the chairs, sinks and mirrors are vandalized.
 Lisa’s BPP coverage helps her replace these items so she can keep her business open.

 Frank owns a janitorial business.
 The building’s water main burst overnight, flooding his storage unit and rusting several floor scrubbers.
 BPP helps pay to clean the unit and replace the ruined machines.

 Business income coverage helps pay for lost income while a business is forced to close due to some unexpected events, such as accidents or storms.
-It is included when you purchase a business personal property insurance policy — but cannot be purchased on its own without a business personal property policy.
+It is included when you purchase a business personal property insurance.

 The main difference between a business personal property insurance and a business owners policy is a BOP often covers entire structures, permanently-installed fixtures and the contents of the building.
 A BOP also includes general liability coverage.

 Business personal property insurance just covers the contents of your business space — equipment, inventory, furniture and upgrades you made to the space.
 If you don’t own the building you use to house your business, BPP (without a BOP) is ideal coverage for protecting everything inside the property you rent.

 You need your equipment, inventory and other business property to do your job.
 Business personal property insurance can help you replace everything if something happens at your business.

 When you have BPP insurance, it gives you peace of mind.
 You won’t have to worry about what you would do if a pipe bursts and floods your store or if the power goes out and you lose all your restaurant’s inventory for the week.